atakankafkas/atakankafkas/README.md

-# Hello, I'm Atakan Kafkas! 👋
+# Hello, I'm Atakan KAFKAS! 👋

 I am an Electrical and Electronics Engineer passionate about innovation and continuously improving my skills and processes.
 Based in Izmir, Turkey, I'm dedicated to engineering and technology.